yfouillet/devops-automation-tools/README.md

 ### :warning: Warning for Windows, it is necessary to enable the drive mapping in Docker :warning:

 => Settings -> Shared Drives -> Check the best drive used -> apply
+If you are a professional computer (authentification required) => just share directory

 #### Start image in Docker with Windows command line (DOS)